 The movie "Recount" was actually the catalyst for this post.
 The film recounts the debacle of democracy that happened in the presidential election of 2000, and I was livid at the end of it.
 I was angry that so many lives, mine included, were changed by the appointment of W to the American presidency.
 How different would the world look had things gone differently?
 How different would my life be?

-Had Bush not been appointed, I’m almost certain we would not be in Iraq.
-We may not even be in Afghanistan if we had a president that spent more time at work than in Crawford in the months prior to 9/11.
+Had Bush not been appointed, I'm almost certain we would not be in Iraq.
+We may not even be in Afghanistan if we had a president who spent more time at work than in Crawford in the months prior to 9/11.
 Not paying for an expensive war may have given different outlets for money flow, thus affecting the current economic faceplant that the American economy has taken.

 Of course, had the U.S. not been in Iraq, then neither would I. I'd probably be much further along in my dissertation, and we'd be seriously preparing to leave Nebraska.